North American Orchid Center Logo Support

 Newsletter – Orchid-sniffing dogs and more!

-In the blink of an eye, the fall equinox arrived!
-Sit back and discover what NAOCC has been up to - and meet Circe and Muon, our canine partners in orchid conservation!Featured in the newsletter is an exciting collaborative project with the Desert Botanical Garden, funded by a generous grant from the Biophilia Foundation.
-The […]
+Meet Circe and Muon, our canine partners in orchid conservation!Featured in the newsletter is an exciting collaborative project with the Desert Botanical Garden, funded by a generous grant from the Biophilia Foundation.
+The research will focus on native orchid ecology and conservation with existing efforts to restore or enhance water resources through watershed management in […]

 Read More